dazuma/toys/toys/docs/guide.md

 ### Flags

-Tools may also recognize **flags** on the command line.
+Tools can also recognize **flags** on the command line.
 In our "greet" example, we declared a flag named `:shout`:

     flag :shout, "-s", "--shout", desc: "Greet loudly."